trajano/app-ms/README.md

 ## Modules

+The public facing ones are:

-*ms-common* project that every microservice will be deriving from that will provide the base API *ms-common-impl* project that every microservice will be deriving from that will provide the base API *ms-base* project that every microservice will be deriving from to provide Maven setup.
+* *ms-common* project that every microservice will be deriving from that will provide the base API

-There is a "ms-engine" project that provides the base microservice engine handlers.

-There is a "ms-common" project that every microservice will be needing in terms of encryption.
-This will provide an opinionated implementation that provides a higher level API and hides most of the details that are provided by the engine.
+* *ms-base* project that every microservice will be deriving from to provide Maven setup.
+* *ms-common-auth* project that extends common to provide things that are needed to implement the token endpoint.

+The ones that provide a microservice itself are:
+* *ms-gateway* API Gateway
+* *ms-swagger* a swagger aggregator
+* *ms-resource* An i18n resource provider

+The internal support modules are:
+* *ms-common-impl* project will provide an opinionated rendition of the API.
+* *ms-engine* provides common lower level constructs that help build common and the gateway.
+* *ms-engine-manifest* project the .well-known/manifest route
+* *ms-engine-jaxrs* provides the JAX-RS handling route
+* *ms-engine-swagger* provides the Swagger generation route

 ## Base API